MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 The pattern I like to use is as follows: Identify where your bottlenecks are.
 Have an understanding of what practices can help reduce those bottlenecks and roughly how expensive the practices are to adopt by your team.
 Let the team pick an appropriate practice, let them learn and apply it to their system, as the practice starts to realize a return they will have created additional capacity.
 Let your team re-invest the additional capacity to create additional slack to apply to the next identified bottleneck.
 Rinse and repeat several times.
 At some point you will create more time than you need for sustainable slack.
 When this happens your team becomes progressively faster.
 And the intersting thing with getting progressively faster is that it becomes a drug.
 The faster you go, the faster you want to go.

+----------------------------------------------------------------------------------------------------

 So, with that said, let's move on to some actual practices.

-----------------------------------------------------------------------------------------------------

 ## Automating and Democratizing the Build ##

+The first practice I would like to talk about is automating and democratizing the build.

 I've put this as the first practice to look at because this is a low hanging fruit, yet I have come across many teams that don't do it.
 When I refer to the build I am talking about the set of files that are packaged or generated that are required to for a system to run on a test or production environment.
 For teams that previously released infrequently, this is usually a manual process owned by a single person.
 When you automate the build it means that instead of someone manually going through the steps to create a build, it is done automatically by a script file.
 Democratizing the build means anyone in the team should be able to trigger this process - even the non-technical people.